deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 * *test.tsv contains just phrases.
 You must assign a sentiment label to each phrase.*

-Now we'll introduce the methods used here.
+On to the next step.

 ## Dataset: How to Approach the Problem

 We want to build tools to break the sentences in the reviews into sub-windows or contexts, grouping them by their SentenceID.

 * For deep-belief networks (DBNs), we'll build a simple moving window and label each window within a sentence by sentiment.
-We'll be using a sequence moving window approach with the Viterbi algorithm to label phrases.
+We'll be using a "sequence moving window" approach with the Viterbi algorithm to label phrases.
 This is similar to the approach used by Ronan Collobert et al in the paper [Natural Language Processing (Almost) From Scratch](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35671.pdf).
-The features are word vectors, explained below.
+The features are word vectors, which will be explained below.
-* For recursive neural tensor networks (RNTNs), we'll demonstrate how to label trees as sub-contexts.
-Each sub-node of the tree matches a span that also has a particular label.
+* For recursive neural tensor networks (RNTNs), another type of neural net, we'll demonstrate how to label trees as sub-contexts.
+Each sub-node of the tree matches a span, or sub-window, that also has a particular label.
 [Created by Richard Socher et al](http://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf), a recursive neural tensor network is a tree-parsing algorithm in which neural nets are attached to the individual nodes on a binary tree.
 The leaves of the tree are word vectors.

-We focus on sub-contexts for sentiment analysis, because context and subcontexts, not isolated words, are what capture sentiment signals best.
-A context including "not" or "no" will nullify a positive word, requiring a negative label.
-We need to be able to capture this sentiment in our feature space.
+We focus on sub-contexts for sentiment analysis because context and subcontexts, not isolated words, are what capture sentiment signals best.
+A context including "not" or "no" will nullify a positive word, requiring a negative label for the whole word group.
+We need to be able to capture this sentiment in our feature space, otherwise it is nearly useless.

-The vectorization code to capture context is already written, allowing us to concentrate on the high-level logic of word vectors matched to sub-contexts, and then on benchmarking the accuracy of our models.
+The vectorization code to capture context is already written, allowing us to concentrate on the high-level logic of word vectors matched to sub-contexts, and then turn our attention to benchmarking the accuracy of our models.

+## Definitions

-Before we do a deeper dive into these approaches, we'll have to define and explain some terms.
+Before we dive into these approaches, let's define some terms.

 ### Bag of Words (BoW)

-Bag of Words is the baseline representation used in a lot of natural-language processing tasks.
+Bag of Words is the baseline representation used in many natural-language processing tasks.
 It's useful at the "document" level, but not at the level of sentences and their subsets.

 With Bag of Words, a document is the atomic unit of text.
 BoW doesn't dig deeper.
 It retains no context for individual words or phrases within the document.
 Bag of Words is essentially a word count contained in a vector.

-A slightly more sophisticated version of BoW is "term frequency–inverse document frequency," or TF-IDF, which lends weight to a single term's frequency within a given document, while discounting terms that are common to all documents (a, the, and, etc.).
-The number of columns in the feature vector will vary with the size of the vocabulary.
-This produces a very sparse feature set, with a lot of 0s for the words that do not appear in the document, a positive real numbers for those that do.
+A slightly more sophisticated version of BoW is "term frequency–inverse document frequency," or TF-IDF.
+TF-IDF lends weight to a single term's frequency within a given document, while discounting terms that are common to all documents (e.g. a, the, and, Ignatz).
+Just kidding -- not Ignatz.
+The number of columns in the feature vector will vary with the size of the vocabulary, but you will have one column per word.
+This produces a very sparse feature set, with a lot of 0s for words that do not appear in the document, and a few positive real numbers for those that do.

 ### Natural-Language Processing (NLP) Pipelines

 NLP pipelines pre-process text into a format you can use for classification with a neural net.
 We'll be doing two things: breaking the dataset into documents, then computing a vocabulary.
-This will be used for Bag of Words (word count vectors) as well as word vectors, which include context.
+This will be used for Bag of Words (word-count vectors) as well as word vectors, which include context.

+Word-count vectors and word vectors are two radically different things, which represent two different approaches to NLP, so don't confuse the two terms even though they are similar.
+Word-count vectors contain only the count of each word that appears; word vectors capture contexts; the words surrounding a word.
+In machine learning, a word's meaning is usually determined by looking at the words around it.

 ### Vocabulary Computation

 A textual dataset is known as a corpus, and the vocabulary of a corpus consists of the unique set of words that the corpus's documents contain.
 Deeplearning4j has tools to compute vocabulary in different ways.
-HOW?
-TK

 ### Breaking Out the Corpus

-In the Kaggle data, each phrase is in a CSV.
+In the Kaggle data, each phrase is held in a CSV.
 We need to parse the text into a different form.
-We do that with a dataset iterator, which gives you a reproducible and testable data pipeline.
+We do that with a DatasetIterator, which will give you a reproducible and testable data pipeline.

 ### DataSetIterator

 When you create a machine-learning model, you need to vectorize the data, because vectors are what machine-learning algorithms understand.

-Vectorization is the process of breaking unstructured data up into a set of features, each of them distinct aspects of the raw data.
-Each feature is a vector in itself.
-The two representations we focus on here are word vectors (context, one vector per word which captures its proximity to other words around it) and word count vectors (document level, no context, captures the presence or absence of a word).
+Vectorization is the process of breaking unstructured data up into a set of features, each of them distinct aspects of the raw data, and then converting every feature into a column of numbers.
+That is, each feature is a vector in itself.
+Again, the two feature representations are word vectors (context, one vector per word to capture its proximity to other words around it) and word-count vectors (document level, no context, captures the presence or absence of words).

-When we iterate over a dataset, we retrieve data in a certain order, often from multiple locations.
-If multiple locations are involved, we want to make the data pipeline retrieval process for each potential end point isolated and testable.
-We do that with a DataFetcher.

 ### DataFetcher

+When we iterate over a dataset, we retrieve data in a certain order.
+That data is often taken from multiple locations.
+So we want to make the data pipeline retrieval process for each potential end point isolated and testable, and we can do that with a DataFetcher.

 As its name implies, a DataFetcher handles data retrieval.
 Data may live on Amazon Web Services, your local file system, or MySQL.
 The DataFetcher handles feature vector composition with a process specific to each data source.
 With this in mind, let's fetch data from a CSV and parse it.